Inner Canyon, Where Deep Time Meets Sacred Space, by Gail Collins Ranadive

-Nature’s Calling, the Grace of Place, documents five interim ministry experiences I chose for what their various landscapes might add to my Nature-based spirituality…but then the unexpected happened: I became an eco-activist!
+Nature’s Calling, the Grace of Place, documents five interim ministry experiences I chose for what their various landscapes might add to my Nature-based spirituality.
+But as I moved from Norwich VT to Colorado Springs CO to Flagstaff AZ to Charleston SC to Yarmouth ME, the unexpected happened: I became an eco-activist!
 Go figure!!

 In Chewing Sand, An Eco-Spiritual Taste of the Mojave Desert, I invite readers to share in my adventure of bonding with this special place, and taste its unique wisdom.
 For over the course of an interim ministry year spent here, I learned that the spirit of this space does not ‘naturally’ mirror the Middle Eastern desert of the Bible that was brought to the new world by the Pilgrims and Puritans; rather, out here, where ‘god is red,’ the sacred appears as a Trickster, a coyote dance upon sun burnt sand that disrupted everything I thought I knew.
 When I returned seven years later in order to go deeper into this knowing, the sacred text of the desert itself became both a macrocosm and a microcosm of the major challenges facing our era.
 Yet it also instructs us in acts of non-violent resistance, inspired by a perspective of deep time that is set within a desert-clarifying silence.